 Consider Going Back to the Drawing Board

-If you’re not having much luck, and find that there are specific gaps in your abilities (as in the selection criteria for salon jobs requires a speciality that you don’t have), why not go back to school for an advanced class for cosmetologists who have already received their license?
+If you’re not having much luck, and find that there are specific gaps in your abilities (as in the selection criteria for salon jobs require a specialty that you don’t have), why not go back to school for an advanced class for cosmetologists who have already received their license?

 It might only be for a couple of weeks, whether you learn the fundamentals of hair extensions or advanced makeup artistry, or something specific to film and television makeup, but it can make a huge difference.